Struct ThreadBoundRunner

 Submit a task to be executed on the thread-bound state.

-The provided function is executed on the thread that owns the internal ThreadState, ensuring safe access to !Send + !Sync data.
+The provided function is executed on the thread that owns the internal ThreadState, ensuring safe access to !Send data.
 Tasks are dispatched in the order they are received, but because they are asynchronous, multiple tasks may be in-flight and running concurrently if their futures yield.

 §Returns